shyye/java-tdd-todo-list/src/main/java/com/booleanuk/core/domain-model.md

 - [x] I want to remove tasks from my list.
 - [x] I want to see all the tasks in my list ordered alphabetically in ascending order.
 - [x] I want to see all the tasks in my list ordered alphabetically in descending order.

+## Extension Requirements
+- [ ] I want to be able to get a task by a unique ID.
+- [ ] I want to update the name of a task by providing its ID and a new name.
+- [ ] I want to be able to change the status of a task by providing its ID.
+- [ ] I want to be able to see the date and time that I created each task.